Bahasa Malaysia and Bahasa Indonesia

 The differences in their pronunciation are also not that many (the big number of Indonesian workers in Malaysia helping).

 It is also to be noted that while a Malaysian would address a man as Tuan an Indonesian would address him as Bapak or Pak.
 Similarly a woman would be addressed as Puan in Malaysia but Ibu (pronounced ee-boo) or Bu in Indonesia.
-A younger man can be addressed as Saudara and a younger woman as Saudari while a child can be addressed as Adik.
+In Indonesia as in Malaysia, a younger man can be addressed as Saudara and a younger woman as Saudari while a child can be addressed as Adik.

 Another difference is that if someone were to say Terima kasih (=Thank you) to you in Malaysia, you would answer with Sama-sama whereas in Indonesia you would say Kembali.

 Like the Malays in Malaysia, the Indonesians are very sensitive to politeness.
-So when you are trying to make your way through a group of people you should say Permisi.
+So when you are trying to make your way through a group of people you don't just barge your way through them but should say Permisi.
 To help you to remember this, just think of "With your permission".
+In Malaysia you are more likely to say Maafkan in such a situation.

 The BBC has no Malay edition but it has an Indonesian edition here: